 3) To change only the background-color

-Use a comma after COLOR command and then your background color code
+Use a comma after the COLOR command and then your background color code

-COLOR, 1 PRINT “this is blue background”
+COLOR, 1 PRINT “this is the blue background”

-If you want to change the entire background color of the screen, use CLS command after setting the background color.
+To change the entire background color of your screen, use CLS (clear screen) command after setting the background color.

-COLOR 14, 1 CLS PRINT “Yellow text with entire background in blue"
+COLOR 14, 1 CLS PRINT “Yellow text with entire screen blue background”